magnus390/Angular_SpringBoot_FullStack/README.md

 **2. Description**

-This full-stack application is built with Angular on the Frontend and Spring Boot on the Backend.
 The Frontend runs on port 4200, while the Backend runs on port 8080.

 When you run the application, you'll be presented with a form that includes the following fields: